pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

     Formal dependency listings
     Project description
     Python version labeling
-    Include non-Python components (database, libraries, etc)
+    Include non-Python components (database, libraries, fortran, etc)

+Jacob's comment:Is this going down the route of Chef/Puppet?

 Namespacing Distributions
 ---------------------------

 * Tarek as to play namespacing games to make sure that we get to use DistUtils backporting across versions of Python.

 * Armin Ronacher commented: "*The fact that having the same package name for distutils2/packaging would be a problem shows the root of the issue: no proper version deps.*"

 Porting to Python 3